DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-defining-teacher-success-mvp.md

 ## How we classified problem themes

-Surveys undertaken by the Get Ready To Teach Squad in 2024 received 3,814 responses from recently qualified teachers, with a sample of responses manually classified around key problem areas.
+Surveys undertaken by the Get ready to teach squad in 2024 received 3,814 responses from recently qualified teachers, with a sample of responses manually classified around key problem areas.
 This was supplemented in 2025 by the Teacher Success User Researcher who used Microsoft Copilot AI to classify all free text responses from the same survey.

 Problem themes were consistent across both analyses: